-Net cash provided by financing activities was \$360.0 million in the Successor Period due to borrowings under our New Credit Agreement of \$220.0 million, offset by debt issuance costs of \$6.1 million.
-The Company received proceeds from the Business Combination of \$148.9 million and a private placement offering of \$135.0 million, offset by payments of \$93.3 million to settle our Prior Credit Agreement and \$38.7 million to repurchase outstanding Thunder Bridge warrants.
+Net cash provided by financing activities was \$360.0 million in the Successor Period from July 11, 2019 to December 31, 2019 due to borrowings under our New Credit Agreement (as defined below) of \$220.0 million, offset by debt issuance costs of \$6.1 million.
+The Company received proceeds from the Business Combination of \$148.9 million and a private placement offering of \$135.0 million, offset by payments of \$93.3 million to settle our Prior Credit Agreement (as defined below) and \$38.7 million to repurchase outstanding Thunder Bridge warrants.

-Net cash used in financing activities was \$9.4 million from January 1, 2019 through July 11, 2019 due to \$2.5 million of principal payments related to our Prior Credit Agreement and tax distributions of \$6.9 million to Hawk Parent's members.
+Net cash used in financing activities was \$9.4 million from January 1, 2019 through July 11, 2019 due to \$2.5 million of principal payments related to our Prior Credit Agreement (as defined below) and tax distributions of \$6.9 million to Hawk Parent's members.